Markyjay/ashclash/README.md

 ## Color palette

-The color palette of AshClash is a homage to the dynamic environment of the hurling field.
-It draws inspiration from the natural elements that define the sport's essence.
-Emerald Green embodies the vitality and energy found in the lush grassy fields where hurling matches unfold, while Slate Blue reflects the clear skies above, instilling a sense of focus and determination.
-Accentuating the palette is Crimson Red, symbolizing the passion and intensity that drive players to excel.
-Together, these colors evoke the spirit of hurling – resilient, dynamic, and full of heart.
+The color palette of AshClash is carefully curated to reflect the vibrant essence of the hurling field, drawing inspiration from the natural elements that characterize this dynamic sport.
+Emerald Green symbolizes the vitality and energy of the lush grassy fields where hurling matches take place.
+The gold and black, representing my county and favorite team kilkenny, which holds personal significance and embody the sport's pinnacle of excellence.
+White is used to offset the black, creating a balanced and visually appealing contrast.
+Together, these colors encapsulate the resilient, dynamic, and spirited nature of hurling, aligning perfectly with the AshClash brand.
 ![Coolors Pallete](documentation/diagrams/colorpalettelooka.jpg)